• Skip to primary navigation

 What is Sustainability?

-Sustainability means different things to different people, but a common definition is from 1987, when the United Nations Brundtland Commission defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
+Sustainability means different things to different people, but a common definition is from 1987, when the United Nations Brundtland Commission defined it as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

 Native Plants, Yard Maintenance, Etc.